slowernews/wisdom-tldr/chapters/introduction.md

 ### On ambition

 <!--
+> *"Routine, in an intelligent man, is a sign of ambition."  -- W. H. Auden*

 - The ultimate question: Do you want you son/daughter to date someone like you?
 - everything wants you when you want nothing
 - If you’re not trying to make money, what are you even doing?